-Kubernetes is a powerful, open source, container orchestration/cluster management tool that helps you manage and deploy your containerized application and services on a cluster of machines.
-You can use Artifactory to store and manage all of your application’s container images and leverage the Artifactory Helm support to manage your Kubernetes deployments.
+Kubernetes is a powerful, open-source, container orchestration/cluster management tool that helps you manage and deploy your containerized application and services on a cluster of machines.

-– How to store all the container images
+- How to centralize all your binaries and container images in Artifactory

 Who should attend: